 long-range strategic bomber designs (H-20?) have been under development at 603

-Institute/XAC since late 90s.
+Institute/XAC since early 2000s.
 Various configurations were studied in detail.
 One configuration was a supersonic bomber

 with a conventional design (delta wings with canards?), another was a